 Not all beaches are clothing-optional, however, in fact most beaches require that swim suits be worn at all times.
 Still, it nudity is not something you feel comfortable experiencing during your day on the beach, you may want to confirm that the beach you have chosen does not visitors to completely disrobe.

-Another location that beach-goers can consider is Mullet Bay.
+Another alternative that beach-goers can consider is Mullet Bay.
 The shores of the white sand Mullet Bay Beach are lined with lush majestic palm trees, which provide natural shade from the sultry island sun for beachgoers.
 To the south, there is a large hill featuring rocks and seagrass.

 Indigo Bay Beach: Indigo Bay Beach is ideally situated between Belair Beach Hotel St. Maarten and the Little Bay Pond, giving the area the feel of the perfect vacation spot.
 The scenic shores of Little Bay Beach are picturesque, padded with white sand and tropical foliage.